sckott/habanero/docs/index.rst

 |pypi| |docs| |travis| |coverage|

 This is a low level client for working with Crossref's search API.
-It's been named to be more generic, as other organizations are/will adopt Crossref's search API, making it possible to ineract with all from one client.
+It's been named to be more generic, as other organizations are/will adopt Crossref's search API, making it possible to interact with all from one client.

 `Crossref API docs <https://github.com/CrossRef/rest-api-doc>`__